-Most teams will see some rotation during the event, and for those doing multiple days the briefing will keep then on plan and focussed.
+Most teams will see some rotation during the event, and for those doing multiple days the briefing will keep then on plan and focused.

-Ensure the whole team arrive at least 1 hour before show opening for your on-stand briefing.
+Ensure the whole team arrive at least 1 hour before show opening for your stand briefing.

-Set daily competition for staffers with prizes to be presented after the show.
+Set daily competitions for staffers with prizes to be presented after the show.
 Report previous day’s results and learnings and be prepared to adapt.

 If you see a competitor doing something that impacts your plans, adapt and fight back.
 Make your staff aware of the event seminar schedule and topics so they can start topical conversations.